blairanderson/serverlessconsultants/plugins/serverless-domain-manager.md

 serverless delete_domain
 ```
 # How it works
 Creating the custom domain takes advantage of Amazon's Certificate Manager to assign a certificate to the given domain name.
 Based on already created certificate names, the plugin will search for the certificate that resembles the custom domain's name the most and assign the ARN to that domain name.
-The plugin then creates the proper CNAMEs for the domain through Route 53.
+The plugin then creates the proper A Alias records for the domain through Route 53.
 Once the domain name is set it takes up to 40 minutes before it is initialized.
-After the certificate is initialized, `sls deploy` will create the base path mapping and assign the lambda to the custom domain name through Cloudfront.
+After the certificate is initialized, `sls deploy` will create the base path mapping and assign the lambda to the custom domain name through CloudFront.

 ## Running Tests
 To run the test: